 Any censure, reprimand, or probation of a physician, for reasons relating to the physician’s professional competence or conduct as the result of a formal proceeding.
 Matters resolved by a stipulation to informal disposition (STID), which are not formal disciplinary actions, are nonetheless subject to public disclosure, ns must also be reported.
 See Medical Discipline.

-The MQAC must include the physician’s name, work address, home address if known, social security number if known, date of birth, each professional school attended, date of graduation, and license number, DEA number, a description of the acts or omissions for which the discipline was imposed, a description of the action taken by the MQAC, and the classification of the action under the NPDB reporting codes.
+The MQAC must include the physician’s name, work address, home address if known, social security number if known, date of birth, each professional school attended, date of graduation, and license number, DEA number, a description of the acts or omissions for which the discipline was imposed, a description of the action taken by the MQAC, and the classification of the action under the Data Bankreporting codes.

 In addition, the following licensure actions taken by a state as the result of a formal proceeding must be reported: